Süleyman Hilmi Tunahan: Biography

 He joined the Fatih School and lived in a basement with no light or windows.
-He studied under Sheikh Ahmed Effendi Al-Bafrawi, who greatly admired him.
-Suleiman Hilmi's extreme intelligence and love of study were so evident that the Sheikh wanted to marry him to his daughter, but she died in an accident.
-Subsequently, Suleiman married a righteous woman named Khadija.
-After graduating, he joined the Dar Al-Khilafah Aliya School in 1913.
+He studied under Sheikh Ahmed Efendi of Bafra, who greatly admired him.
+Süleyman Hilmi's extreme intelligence and love of study were so evident that the Sheikh wanted to marry him to his daughter, but she died in an accident.
+Subsequently, Süleyman married a righteous woman named Hatice.
+After graduating, he joined the Dârü'l-hilâfeti'l-aliyye Madrasa in 1913.
 He excelled among the top students, passed the judicial exam, and ranked first.
-He was appointed as a judge in Kastamuni, but his father sent him a letter saying, "O Suleiman, know that I did not send you to Istanbul to be in Hell."
-Here, his father reminded him of the hadith of the Prophet, "Two judges in Hell and one judge in Paradise" - narrated by Abu Dawood, Al-Tirmidhi, and Ibn Majah.
-His father was pleased to learn that Suleiman did not want to continue in the position of judge.
-Suleiman was so dedicated to knowledge that he would resist sleep until his eyes bled and would drink coffee to stay awake.
+He was appointed as a judge in Kastamonu, but his father sent him a letter saying, "O Süleyman, know that I did not send you to Istanbul to be in Hell."
+Here, his father reminded him of the hadith of Muhammad, "Two judges in Hell and one judge in Paradise" - narrated by Abu Dawood, Al-Tirmidhi, and Ibn Majah.
+His father was pleased to learn that Süleyman did not want to continue in the position of judge.
+Süleyman was so dedicated to knowledge that he would resist sleep until his eyes bled and would drink coffee to stay awake.
 In winter, he would place ice between his shirt and his back to keep himself alert.

-He graduated from the Suleymaniye School in Istanbul, with a focus on Interpretation and Hadith, in 1919.
+He graduated from the Süleymaniye School in Istanbul, with a focus on Interpretation and Hadith, in 1919.
 He also obtained a judge's certificate and became a public teacher.
-Additionally, he studied Roman law, maritime law, commercial law, and comparative international law alongside Islamic law at Suleymaniye College.
-He began teaching in 1921, but his teaching career was cut short by the closure of religious schools under the law issued during Ataturk's reign in 1924.
+Additionally, he studied Roman law, maritime law, commercial law, and comparative international law alongside Islamic law at Süleymaniye College.
+He began teaching in 1921, but his teaching career was cut short by the closure of religious schools under the law issued during Atatürk's rule in 1924.
 His generosity was such that he fed the policemen who came to arrest him, and some of them became his students.
 He was also very kind to his students, often taking them to the doctor if they fell ill, and he enjoyed telling dignified jokes to his students and family.